franciskingk/regression-on-Marketing-data-using-R/README.md

 process.
 She would now like to employ your services as a Data Science Consultant to help her identify which individuals are most likely to click on her ads.

-This project was generated with R, DS Libraries and Jupyter Notebooks
+This project was generated with R, DS Libraries and R studio or colabs R Notebooks

 # By Francis Gikaru